 During the session: you can watch the session unfold via Zoom, allowing you to give feedback and make suggestions in real-time (optional).

 After the session: you’ll receive a link to the individual WAV files (kick in, kick out, snare top, snare bottom, hi-hat, rack tom, floor tom, overhead right, overhead left, and room).

 Reach out today to book your session!

-In addition to working remotely, Ryan has recorded with bands and artists in studios all over Colorado, including Mighty Fine Productions and The Keep in Denver, Swingfingers Recording Studios in Fort Collins, and United Interests Sound Studios in Boulder.
+In addition to working remotely, I have recorded with bands and artists in studios all over Colorado, including Mighty Fine Productions and The Keep in Denver, Swingfingers Recording Studios in Fort Collins, and United Interests Sound Studios in Boulder.
 Past clients include Blake Turner (2019), Jeremy Wendelin (2018), Automatic Iris (2016 & 2018), Wonderlic (2016), The Sparrow and The Fall (2012), and FaceMan (2011).